-Home medications include cold pack and heat applications, local analgesic balms, avoiding re-injury, removing heavy lifting, and taking over the counters pain relievers such as acetaminophen (Tylenol), naproxen (Aleve) and ibuprofen (Advil, Motrin).
+Home medications include cold pack and heat applications, local analgesic balms.
+To avoid re-injury; removing heavy lifting and take over the counter pain relievers such as acetaminophen (Tylenol), naproxen (Aleve) and ibuprofen (Advil, Motrin).

-However, some spinal problems require more intervention.
+Some spinal problems can require more intervention.
 Herniated discs, fractured vertebrae and other serious complications can often be alleviated or completely removed by minimal invasive operation.

-Since the minimally invasive operation requires only minor cuts, it has many advantages.
+Since the minimal invasive operation requires only minor cuts, it has many advantages.
 Minimally invasive surgery reduces the risk of scarring and trauma to surrounding tissue.
 It also greatly shortens recovery time.